-The Skansen museum in Stockholm is the world’s oldest open-air museum.
+The Skansen Museum in Stockholm is the world’s oldest open-air museum.
 At the Skansen museum, you will find the history of Sweden shown both in historical buildings as well as intriguing crafts displays.
 Every part of Sweden is represented at the Skansen museum, from a southern farm on Skåne to the Sami camp in northern Sweden.
 The museum takes you back to a Sweden before our time.
-Most buildings and farmsteads at Skansen museum are from the 18th, 19th and early 20th centuries.
+Most buildings and farmsteads at the Skansen Museum are from the 18th, 19th, and early 20th centuries.

-The Skansen museum isn't your run-of-the-mill museum and you'll find yourself spending most of the day outdoors.
-Besides the collection of historic buildings, there are shops, cafes, a nice church, a zoo and an aquarium as well as a children's play area.
+The Skansen museum isn't your run-of-the-mill museum, and you'll find yourself spending most of the day outdoors.
+Besides the collection of historic buildings, there are shops, cafes, a lovely church, a zoo, and an aquarium as well as a children's play area.

 The admission price to the Skansen museum largely depends on the time of year as there will be more to see out-of-doors in the summer months, of course.
 Ticket prices for adults are as follows: January - April 70 SEK.
 May & September 90 SEK.
 June - August 110 SEK.
 October - December 65 SEK.